OlaYZen/Touch-Psm1/README.md

 # Installation
+1. Open Explorer and locate your Documents folder.
-Paste the Touch folder inside of Module.
-There are 1 or 2 folders you have to put it in.
-WindowsPowerShell and PowerShell, located at Documents Folder
+2. Paste the Touch folder inside of WindowsPowerShell > Modules
+3. Done, you may restart powershell

+## (Optional, Window
+1. Open Explorer and locate your Docuemtns folder.
+2. Paste the Touch folder insode of PowerShell >  Modules
+3. Done, you may restart powershell 7.0